 Sometimes it is undesirable to allow access to a template via a URL.
-For instance, a template that you only use as an embedded template would likely be an incomplete HTML document, and not something you would want your users to be able to come across on its own, even accidentally.
+For instance, a template that you only use as an embedded template would likely be an incomplete HTML document, and you wouldn’t want visitors to be able to view that template by itself on the front-end of your site.

-When a Hidden Template is Requested in the URL
+When a Hidden Template is Requested as a URL¶